dsuarezv/volatilitystudio/README.md

     cd volatility3       (this is your VOLATILITYPATH value) python vol.py -h

 You should get a list of supported options and commands from volatility.
+Now, to do something useful, you'll need to install the symbols.
 Please refer to [the volatility project page on GitHub](https://github.com/volatilityfoundation/volatility3) for details of the installation.
+To get the windows symbols, [download and unpack this](https://downloads.volatilityfoundation.org/volatility3/symbols/windows.zip) in the volatility\symbols directory.

+Test your image with:

+    python vol.py -f memoryimage.bin windows.info

+You should get some details of the image printed.

 ### Volatility Studio